1. Dominionism (Dominion Theology as it is formerly known)

 In the context of American evangelical efforts to penetrate and transform public life, the distinguishing mark of a dominionist is a commitment to defining and carrying out an approach to building society that is self-consciously defined as exclusively Christian, and dependent specifically on the work of Christians, rather than based on a broader consensus.
 (Page 14)

 It is this political and theological shift that separates and isolates Christians from the society at large, rather than integrating them with that society and transforming it from within.
-When everything becomes and issue if domination then you have now made your non-believing neighbor your enemy.
+When everything becomes a spiritual battle then you have now made your non-believing neighbor your enemy.
+Our neighbors are not our enemies.

 Many of Jesus’ followers thought that Jesus was going to setup that kingdom while he was here.
+In fact, most would say that the OT prophets made this a requirement for the messiah.
 In Luke 19:11 we can see Jesus trying to teach the people that the kingdom will not come for some time and in the in meantime they need to be busy with God’s work; and that is how we were delivered the parable of the 10 minas.
 (Luke 19:11-27)

 Jesus said to him, “Today salvation has come to this house, because this man, too, is a son of Abraham.
 10 For the Son of Man came to seek and to save the lost.”
 11 While they were listening to this, he went on to tell them a parable, because he was near Jerusalem and the people thought that the kingdom of God was going to appear at once.